 Joint custody means that both parents share the responsibilities of the children and should work together to approve any major decisions related to the children’s lives.
 For this reason, most courts encourage joint custody, whereby one parent is still the custodial parent (where the child lives most of the time) and the other parent is the noncustodial parent (where the child has visitation with the other parent).
 The reason is straightforward and simple—having both parents in a child’s life is important for literally dozens of reasons to help a child grow up with positive influences from both parents.

 Sole custody of a child, which is granted in some situations, is where the primary care giver (custodial parent) does not need to work with the other parent to develop plans of how the child should be raised or to make big decisions on medical procedures or little decisions such as after school activities.
 However, many courts are now moving towards allowing the non-custodial parent certain rights regarding serious medical procedures and extreme sports.
 Because of the changing laws, it is advisable to speak with an attorney who specializes in child custody matters.

 Get Started Fighting for Your Rights Today–for Free!

-Hiring an expert child custody attorney that will fight for you on issues of sole custody or joint custody is essential to protecting your rights an ensuring that your family is cared for in the way that they deserve.
+Hiring an expert child custody attorney that will fight for you on issues of sole custody, joint custody, or child custody modification is essential to protecting your rights an ensuring that your family is cared for in the way that they deserve.
 Contact us now by filling out the form on this page and get started with your 100% free consultation.
 What are you waiting for—the most important thing your life—your children—are depending on you to fight for them!
 Get the child custody help you deserve!